2. Economic Growth Evidence#

 We can save the raw data in a more convenient format to build a single table of regional GDP per capita

-regionalgdppc = data['gdppc_2011'].copy()
+regionalgdp_pc = data['gdppc_2011'].copy()

-regionalgdppc.index = pd.to_datetime(regionalgdppc.index, format='%Y')
+regionalgdp_pc.index = pd.to_datetime(regionalgdp_pc.index, format='%Y')

 Let’s interpolate based on time to fill in any gaps in the dataset for the purpose of plotting

-regionalgdppc.interpolate(method='time', inplace=True)
+regionalgdp_pc.interpolate(method='time', inplace=True)

-Again we see the divergence of the West from the rest of the world after the industrial revolution and the convergence of the world after the 1950s
+Again we see the divergence of the West from the rest of the world after the Industrial Revolution and the convergence of the world after the 1950s

 ax.set_yscale('log')